kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````
 <img height="384px" align="center" src="pix/enter-todos.png?raw=true">

-Here is the code to make a to-do. `cI` is shorthand for making an "input cell", one to which we can assign new values from imperative code in an event handler.
+Here is the code to make a to-do *model*. `cI` is shorthand for "input cell", one to which we can imperatively assign values in an event handler.
 ````clojure
 (defn make-todo
   "Make a matrix incarnation of a todo item"